Hungry-Gnu/The-Bird/README.md

 # The-Bird
 The bird game.
+Maded with pygame engine and Python 3.4.

-For Play: python3 main.py
+For Play: python3 menu.py
 For Play without menu: python3 start.py

 One left click on the bird - to hang in air.